stripe/stripe-android/MIGRATING.md

     - `createCardToken()` now requires `CardParams` instead of `Card`
 - Changes to `ConfirmPaymentIntentParams`
     - `returnUrl` has been removed as a parameter on `ConfirmPaymentIntentParams` static creation methods.
 The SDK manages setting this value internally.
-It will use an installed browser with Custom Chrome Tab support, or, if not available, a WebView.
     - `extraParams` property has been removed.
 Static creation methods that accept this parameter have been removed.
 - Changes to `ConfirmSetupIntentParams`